 Within both of these, you'll be able to easily add multiple autoresponders, and have them go out whenever you want.
 In my autoresponder for Music Industry How To, I currently have over 25 messages which go out to anyone that subscribes to my email list at the rate of once a week.
 This helps build a relationship with any subscribers for 6 months after they find out about the site, all without me lifting a finger.
 Even though the messages were all written a long time ago, they keep benefiting my business without me doing any additional work.
 The same will work for your music career, saving you a lot of time and effort along the way.

-It’s up to you which you go for, but Aweber is typically considered the industry standard for consumer level email marketing tools.
+It's up to you which you go for, but Active Campaign is what I currently use as it's the most powerful.
+All however are typically considered the industry standard for consumer level email marketing tools.

 What Should You Include In Your Autoresponder?

-So now you know you can use Aweber to host and send out your autoresponders on autopilot, what should you include in these messages?
+So now you know you can use Active Campaign to host and send out your autoresponders on autopilot, what should you include in these messages?

 Well first of all, it's important to remember one thing: